g-andrade/locus/README.md

 > [required](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/)
 > to download MaxMind GeoLite2 databases**.
 >
-> The existing URLs have been discontinued; you should upgrade `locus`
+> Previous URLs have been discontinued; you should upgrade `locus` to a
-> to version `1.9.0` or higher if you used them.
+> recent version if you used them.

 #### Usage